|

 "peace among whites."
 Each chapter unfolds a complex case study: of the

-"Soldier's Faith," or of the "Lost Cause," that convincingly chronicles the
+"Soldier's Faith," or of the "Lost Cause," that convincingly chronicles

 way in which certain memories were privileged while others suppressed,

 sometimes brutally.
-Blight describes how the bitterly partisan politics of
+Blight describes how the bitterly partisan politics

 Reconstruction led to the withdrawal of northern support for black suffrage